-Allowable meal expenses include food and beverages purchased and consumed while on official City business, provided these items are not covered by other expenses, i.e., conference fees, airline fares, lodging, etc. AB1234 prohibits per diem reimbursements for Officials, therefore the per diem method of reimbursements is for City Employees only.
+Allowable meal expenses include food and non-alcoholic beverages purchased and consumed while on official City business, provided these items are not otherwise paid for by the City, such as through conference fees, airline fares, lodging, etc. AB1234 prohibits per diem reimbursements for Officials, therefore the per diem method of reimbursements is for City Employees only.